Locomotive-Ventures/wombat/platform/lambdaTwillioConvo/README.md

 - Python 3.x
 - Flask
+- Boto3 (AWS SDK for Python)
-- OpenAI API
+- OpenAI Python Client
+- Twilio Python Client
+- AWS Account (for Lambda and DynamoDB)
+- Twilio Account
 - ngrok (for local testing)
-- AWS Lambda and API Gateway (for deployment)
--

 ### Installation

 1. Clone the repository to your local machine.